 About three months ago Mr. Conroy contacted me and asked if I could produce additional copies of the Kevin Conroy custom.
 Needless to say I was flattered and honored!
 After some discussion I learned he was hoping for 20 copies.
 20!
 That was a tall order.
 I’d made doubles of my creations before, but never 20 at one time!

-Of course, the first person I went to was the mighty Stew.
-Thankfully he was up for the challenge!
-I would craft a new template from scratch, and Stew would mold and cast the parts.
+I asked Stew to help duplicate the parts.
+I would craft a new template from scratch, and Stew would mold and cast.
 I’d then assemble and paint the final figures.

-While Stew was busy with the duplication of parts, I set about designing the package art.
+While I waited for all the parts to arrive, I set about designing the package art.
 This presented another puzzle, as version 1.0 used a re-sealable plastic blister used by DC Direct in the early 2000s.
 I no longer had any of those older cases available.
 I really struggled with how to create a new package without spending a fortune.
 I finally settled on the ProTech Star Cases.
 These are normally used to house carded vintage Star Wars figures, but the size was appropriate.

 Now that the outer package was solved, I had to figure out how to secure the figure inside.
 Unlike the first version, I had no inner tray.
 Even if I had one, I needed 20.
 After some time I worked up a mini “box” feature in which the figure would be secured to the card art directly via a twist tie.
 It was a fair compromise.

 The castings arrived.
 I was now staring down the barrel of 20 identical figures to paint.
 Oy!
 The process took a few weekends, but they all got painted.
 And they’re reasonably identical.
 Probably more so than manufactured toys.